 Nadine Burns, the Customer Support Team Manager for the Guinness Partnership shared how the calculator is used as part of the holistic support offered by Guinness to their tenants.

-The Guinness Partnership uses the Benefit and Budgeting Calculator as a multi-functional tool, across multiple teams including; Lettings, Customer Support, and Customer Accounts.
+The Guinness Partnership uses the Better Off Calculator as a multi-functional tool, across multiple teams including; Lettings, Customer Support, and Customer Accounts.
 The calculator has helped the teams to provide joined up customer support which results in maximisation of tenant’s income (they have claimed back over £200,000 from the DWP for unclaimed Severe Disability Premium) and therefore less risk to tenancies and rental income.
 At the heart of their success was the ability for all teams to agree to wholeheartedly using the calculator, driving a cultural shift across multiple departments.

 New features and functionality introduced